-This 'computer law' course examines the law governing the use of computing and data communications technologies.
-The main topics are property in computerised data and software, 'computer crime', data communications law (telecommunications regulation concerning data), data protection and privacy, tortious and other civil liability for software and databases, evidentiary problems, and computerised commercial transactions, including electronic funds transfer systems (EFTS) and electronic document interchange (EDI).
-The social and legal importance of the 'wired society', the interconnection of computers by telecommunications, is examined in the light of theories of 'post industrial society'.
+This 'computer law' course examines the law governing the use of computing and data communications technologies the law of the 'information superhighway'.
+The main topics are property in computerised data and software, 'computer crime', data communications law (telecommunications regulation concerning data), data protection and privacy. tortious and other civil liability (for software, databases and telecommunications), evidentiary problems, and computerised commercial transactions, including electronic funds transfer systems (EFTS) and electronic document interchange (EDI).
+The social and legal importance of the interconnection of computers by telecommunications, is examined in the light of theories of post industrial society'.
 No prior computing knowledge is required, and no computer use is required during the course.
 Computing and data communications concepts are explained where necessary.

-Computer Applications to Law Staff Contact: A/Prof Graham Greenleaf C3 SS HPW4
+Computer Applications to Law

+Staff Contact: A/Prof Graham Greenleat C3 SS HPW4

-A 'hands on' introduction to the uses lawyers can make of information technology, including expert systems (systems that give legal 'advice'), hypertext, freetext retrieval and automated document generation.
+A 'hands on' introduction to the uses lawyers can make of information technology, including expert systems (systems that give legal 'advice'), hypertext, freetext retrieval and automatéd document generation.
 The strengths and limitations of each technology are assessed in light of the particular needs of legal reasoning, source materials and practice.
 Examples of the practical uses of each technology are demonstrated and considered critically, including litigation support systems, sentencing systems and systems for advice on government benefits.

 Students will design and create their own legal databases, hypertext, document generators and expert systems using programs provided.
-Prior computer knowledge is not required, but some experience in the use of microcomputers, and particularly word processing, would be an advantage.

-The Law of Banking

-Staff Contact: Mr Ian Cameron C3 SS HPW4
+Prior computer knowledge is not required, but some experience in the use of microcomputers, and particularly word processing, is an advantage.
+It is also desirable to have completed, or take at the same time, Legal Research and Writing 2, or to have equivalent experience in computerised legal reseach.
+All classes take place in the Faculty Microcomputer Lab and enrolment is therefore limited.
+LAWS4800 The Law of Banking Staff Contact: Mr Ian Cameron C3 SS HPW4

 The law and practice of domestic and international banking.
-Topics vary from year to year but include: the regulation of banking, particular aspects of the banker/customer relationship, modern payment systems, domestic and international financing.
+Topics include: the regulation of banking, particular aspects of the banker/customer relationship, modern payment systems, domestic and international financing.